blegat/glpkmex/README.md

 this particular pipeline has worked for me on a number of different 64bit linux boxes:

-1. in the linux comandline cd to glpk dir (4.36 or above)
+1. in the linux comandline cd to glpk dir
 2. run (**note: update the dir install dir if you want, but be sure to do the same below**):

         make clean